DetentionWare/Awful-Code-Review/README.md

 ## Why?

-Because laughter is the best debugging tool.
+Learn what not to do in PR reviews.
 Also, catharsis.

 ## Installation